Chaitalykundu/Web-Development/03-JavaScript/01-Basic/13-Function/Theory/02-Function-Declaration.md

 - When the function needs to be available anywhere in the file.
 - When defining utility/helper functions (like add(), subtract(), fetchData(), etc.).
 - When you want cleaner, more readable code structure.
+- Helps with stack traces when debugging.
+- Useful for recursive functions within their own scope.

 &nbsp;